-Of course, local people noticed this giant volcano which is rising tall above the dry plains south from Lake Natron.
-Here, in East African Rift are located many magnificent volcanoes – not too far are the magnificent Mount Meru and Ngorongoro Crater.
-But this volcano was very special to Maasai people – it was a sacred place named “Mountain of God” (Ol Doinoy Lengai).
+Of course, local people noticed this giant volcano which is rising tall above the dry plains south of Lake Natron.
+Here, in the East African Rift are located many magnificent volcanoes – not too far are the magnificent Mount Meru and Ngorongoro Crater.
+But this volcano was very special to the Maasai people – it was a sacred place named “Mountain of God” (Ol Doinoy Lengai).

-One of these eruptions in 1960 attracted the attention of Canadian geologist John Barry Dawson who was mapping this part of Tanzania.
-He and Ray Pickering descended in the crater of volcano (this was the first known descent in the crater) in October 1960 and immediately noticed that this volcano is very unusual.
-Soon after, in 1962 there was published his research – and the first and only active carbonatite volcano on Earth was discovered.
+Thus, one of these eruptions in 1960 attracted the attention of Canadian geologist John Barry Dawson who was mapping this part of Tanzania.
+He and Ray Pickering descended into the crater of the volcano (this was the first known descent in the crater) in October 1960 and immediately noticed that this volcano is very unusual.
+Soon after, in 1962 he published the results of his research – thus the first and only active carbonatite volcano on Earth was discovered.

 Since then Ol Doinyo Lengai has been a “playground” for geologists exploring this unique natural wonder.
 Dawson himself continued the research until his decease in 2013.

-Today volcano is rather popular tourist attraction.
-Fittest visitors are ascending the mountain under the heat of the equatorial Sun and try to get closer to live volcanic activity.
+Today the volcano is rather a popular tourist attraction.
+The fittest visitors are ascending the mountain under the heat of the equatorial sun and trying to get closer to live volcanic activity.
 This is dangerous – this weird volcano is even less predictable than others and threats are looming in seemingly calm places.

-Nearly all volcanoes on Earth are spewing lavas which consist of silicate minerals.
-Only some have been erupting lava which per more than 50% consists of carbonate minerals – carbonatite lavas.
-There are known some 20 locations of former carbonatite volcanoes but Ol Doinyo Lengai is the only one which is active now.
+Nearly all volcanoes on Earth are spewing lava which consists of silicate minerals.
+Only some have been erupting lava which per more than 50% consists of carbonate minerals – carbonatite lava.
+We know some 20 locations of former carbonatite volcanoes but Ol Doinyo Lengai is the only one that is active now.

-This material needs considerably lower temperature for melting – this lava is flowing already at 500 – 600 °C temperature and in the daylight this lava is not even glowing – it is just a flow of pitch black stream.
+This material needs a considerably lower temperature for melting – this lava is flowing already at 500 – 600 °C temperature and in the daylight this lava is not even glowing – it is just a flow of a pitch-black stream.
 In the night lava glows in orange color.
 Usual lavas have a temperature of some 1100 °C.

-Carbonatite lava is also quite fluid in comparison to common silicate lavas – it is the most fluid lava in the world flowing almost like a water – often faster than a person can run.
-Flow of this lava looks like dark oil or brown, muddy foam.
+Carbonatite lava is also quite fluid in comparison to common silicate lavas – it is the most fluid lava in the world flowing almost like water – often faster than a person can run.
+The flow of this lava looks like dark oil or brown, muddy foam.

 This is caused by a chemical reaction similar to a reaction of burnt lime.
-Due to this both nyerereite and gregoryite are very rare minerals which even in geological collections should be kept in argon atmosphere.
+Due to this both nyerereite and gregoryite are very rare minerals that even in geological collections should be kept in an argon atmosphere.

-Over the time the white lava turns into brown powder.
-After few months lava is soft – one sinks in it when walking.
+Over time the white lava turns into a brown powder.
+After a few months, lava is soft – one sinks in it when walking.

-Thus: the landscape of Ol Doinyo Lengai is unique, without analogues in the world.
+Thus: the landscape of Ol Doinyo Lengai is unique, without analogs in the world.

 Ol Doinyo Lengai is the only active volcano in Tanzania.
 It is very active and is erupting lava and ash every few years.

 Sometimes, when the content of silicates in lava increases, eruptions of volcano become explosive, sometimes starting with impressive lava fountains – such eruption took place in 2007 – 2008.
-Before these eruptions there happened many earthquakes – even lions left the area and it was also decided to evacuate also people and their cattle in saf distance from the volcano.
+Before these eruptions there happened many earthquakes – even lions left the area and it was also decided to evacuate also people and their cattle at a safe distance from the volcano.

-During the eruptions in the crater often form hornitos – smaller hills and even towers, which emit the carbonatite lava.
+During the eruptions in the crater often form hornitos – smaller hills and even towers, that emit the carbonatite lava.
 Lava sometimes forms short-lived lava lakes.

 Since 1983 the lava has gradually filled the crater and now it is filled with carbonatites and it seems that this is endangering the stability of crater rims.

-This very diverse country has unforgettable scenery and many world famous landmarks.
-Highlights of Tanzania are its unique ecosystems, early human finds and historical trading towns at the Indian Ocean.
+This very diverse country has unforgettable scenery and many world-famous landmarks.
+Highlights of Tanzania are its unique ecosystems, finds of early humans, and historical trading towns in the Indian Ocean.

 This impressive scientific resource presents up-to-date information on ten thousand years of volcanic activity on Earth.
 In the decade and a half since the previous edition was published new studies have refined assessments of the ages of many volcanoes, and several thousand new eruptions have been documented.